rockstor/rockstor-website/content/commercial_support.md

 Question | Answer
 --- | ---
-**How much do you charge for Rockstor support?** | Support is charged on a per bundle basis (pricing unavailable until service reinstated: estimated at £200 / incident).
+**How much do you charge for Rockstor support?** | Support is charged on a per incident basis, expected re-launch price €99 + tax (if applicable) per incident.
 **How is an incident defined?** | An incident is defined as a question relating to a specific, discrete issue, and may involve several interactions with the Rockstor team to reach a resolution.
 **What is not an incident?** | If your issue is caused by a Rockstor package software bug then there is no charge.
 In this case we prioritising the related bugfix.
-**How do I contact you for support?** | Email support and request commercial support.
+**How do I contact you for commercial support?** | Email support and request commercial support.
 **Can I purchase support by the hour?** | We do provide professional services for more complex projects, custom development, or integration work.
 Please email support with your inquiry.
-**Can I get a bundle refund on unused incidents?** | We do not provide refunds on support bundles.
+**Can I get a refund on unused incidents?** | We do not provide refunds on Incident-Based support subscriptions.
-**How quickly do you respond to my support request?** | Support requests are regularly monitored and we strive to respond as quickly as possible.
+**How quickly do you respond to my commercial support request?** | Commercial support requests are regularly monitored and we strive to respond as quickly as possible.
 Realistically, first response may be within 4-12 hours, depending on time zone.

 {{< /bootstrap-table >}}